 Similar to BE-vehicles but it includes a small petrol generator on board.
 The range is extended by the generator charging the batteries on the go if needed.

-Extended-range electric vehicles or new roads like be E-vehicles are always driven by an electric motor which takes energy from a battery if the battery becomes depleted a petrol engine is used to generate electricity to power the electric motor and erode will provide you with an electric-only range of up to 125 miles depending on the model with the petrol generator providing a total range over 200 miles.
+Extended-range electric vehicles or new roads like E-vehicles are always driven by an electric motor which takes energy from a battery if the battery becomes depleted a petrol engine is used to generate electricity to power the electric motor and erode will provide you with an electric-only range of up to 125 miles depending on the model with the petrol generator providing a total range over 200 miles.

-Fuel Cell Electric vehicle (FCE-vehicles)
+Fuel Cell Electric Vehicle (FCE-Vehicles)

 Uses energy stored as liquid hydrogen.
 A chemical fuel cell converts hydrogen to electricity without burning.
-The only emission is water, and these vehicles have a range typically 300 miles or more.
+The only emission is water, and these vehicles have a range of typically 300 miles or more.